chrisnoonan98675/site/xl-release/how-to/configure-active-failover.markdown

 ### Step 3 Prepare each node in the cluster

-1. Zip the distribution that you set up in [Step 2 Setting up the cluster](#step-2-setting-up-the-cluster).
+1. Zip the distribution that you created in [Step 2 Setting up the cluster](#step-2-setting-up-the-cluster).
-1. Copy this zip file to all the other nodes of the cluster and unzip it there.
+1. Copy this zip file to all other nodes and unzip it there.
 1. For each node, perform the node-specific configuration as described in [Configure node connection details](#configure-node-connection-details).

 **Note:** You do not need to run the setup command again.

 ### Step 4 Start the nodes

-The order in which you initially start each node of the cluster is important.
+The order in which you initially start each node is important.

-1. Begin starting the cluster with the node that is specified *first* in the [Cluster members connection details](#cluster-members-connection-details).
+1. Begin with the node that is specified *first* in the [Cluster members connection details](#cluster-members-connection-details).
 1. Proceed to the next node(s) as soon as the previous node starts successfully.

-## Cluster configuration settings
+## Active/hot-standby configuration settings

-All cluster configuration settings must be provided in the `XL_RELEASE_SERVER_HOME/conf/xl-release.conf` file, which uses the [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) format.
+All active/hot-standby configuration settings must be provided in the `XL_RELEASE_SERVER_HOME/conf/xl-release.conf` file, which uses the [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) format.

 ### Enable clustering

-The active/hot-standby clustering functionality is enabled when the `xl.cluster.enabled` switch is set to `hot-standby`.
+The active/hot-standby functionality is enabled when the `xl.cluster.enabled` switch is set to `hot-standby`.

 ### Enable repository cluster mode

-Instead of the `<database>-standalone` configuration that you configured in the [Configure an external database](/xl-release/how-to/configure-an-external-database.html) topic, you must choose a clustered configuration.
+Instead of the `<database>-standalone` configuration that you configured in the [Configure an external database](/xl-release/how-to/configure-an-external-database.html) procedure, you must choose a clustered configuration.
 Set the correct `xl.repository.configuration` value from this table:

 {:.table .table-striped}
 | Database   | Configuration value  |